xpepermint/mailster/README.md

 ## Configuration

 Mail transports should be defined in a separated file.
 The module will try to load `config/mailers.js` file by default.
-We can change the default behavior when the module is first loaded.
-The best place to do configure the module is the application's main file.
+We can change the default behavior on module initialization.
+The best place to configure the module is the application's main file.

 ```js
 // index.js